astronomer/docs/learn/airflow-context.md

 </Tabs>

-### Jinja templating
+### Retrieve the Airflow context using Jinja templating

-Many elements of the Airflow context can be accessed by using [Jinja templates](templating.md) in parameters of Airflow operators that allow templated arguments.
+Many elements of the Airflow context can be accessed by using [Jinja templating](templating.md).
 You can get the list of all parameters that allow templates for any operator by printing out its `.template_fields` attribute.

 For example, you can access a DAG run's logical date in the format `YYYY-MM-DD` by using the template `{{ ds }}` in the `bash_command` parameter of the BashOperator.